Xzero864/Xzero864.github.io/README.md

 * The code could easily be adjusted to work for any two player game with perfect information, making it incredibly versatile Written in python

-(Note: the github is private as it is a school project).
+(Note: the repository as it is a school project).

 <br>